 Segmentation and shape detection are still key issues in image computing.
 These techniques are used in numerous fields ranging from medical imaging to video tracking, shape recognition or localization.
-Since 1988, the active contours (snakes) introduced by and Kass et al. [1], have proved to be efficient and robust, especially against noise, for a wide range of image types.
+Since 1988, the active contours (snakes) introduced by and Kass et al. [?], have proved to be efficient and robust, especially against noise, for a wide range of image types.

-The main shortcoming of these algorithms is often their high dependence on the initial contour, though several contributions have lowered this dependency and also brought more accurate segmentation of non convex shape [4].
+The main shortcoming of these algorithms is often their high dependence on the initial shape, though several contributions have lowered this dependency and also brought more accurate segmentation of non convex shapes [?] [?].

-The information that drives a contour model comes either from the contour itself or from the characteristics of the regions it defines.
+The information that drives a snake model comes either from the contour itself or from the characteristics of the regions it defines.
 For noisy images, the second option is often more suitable as it takes into account the statistical fluctuations of the pixels.
-One approach [4] proposes a geometric (polygonal) region-based snake driven by the minimization of the likelihood (ML).
+One approach [?], [?] proposes a geometric (polygonal) region-based snake driven by the minimization of the stochastic complexity.
+One significant advantage is that it runs without any free parameter which can be helpful when dealing with image sequences or slices (3D).

 An important issue of image processing, especially segmentation, has always been the computation time of most algorithms.
 Over the years, the increase of CPU computing capabilities, although quite impressive, has not been able to fulfill the combined needs of growing resolution and real-time computation.
 Since having been introduced in the early 1980's, the capabilities and speed of graphics accelerators have always been increasing.
 So much so that the recent GPGPU (General Purpose Graphic Processing Units) currently benefit by a massively parallel architecture for general purpose programming, especially when dealing with large matrices or vectors.
 On the other hand, their specific design obviously imposes a number of limitations and constraints.
-Some implementations of parametric snakes have already been tested, such as [6].
+Some implementations of parametric snakes have already been tested, such as [?].
 However, a similar solution (computation per small tile) is not suited for the algorithm we have implemented.

-Our goal was to propose a way to fit such a snake algorithm to the Nvidia $\bigcirc$ Tesla GPU architecture.
+Our goal, in collaboration with the PhyTI team, was to propose a way to fit their algorithm to the Nvidia $\bigcirc$ Tesla GPU architecture.
 The remainder of this paper presents the principles of the algorithm and notations in section II.
 In section III, the details of the sequential CPU implementation are explained.
 Section IV summarizes Nvidia's GPU important characteristics and how to deal with them efficiently.
 Then sections V and VI detail our GPU implementation and timing results.
 Finally, the conclusion of section VII evaluates the pros and cons of this implementation and then gives a few direction to be followed in future works.